utopia-foss/utopia/README.md

     ./dune-common/bin/dunecontrol --only=utopia make doc

 You will find the files inside the build directory `utopia/build-cmake/doc`.

+### Build Types
+If you followed the instructions above, you have a `Release` build which is optimized for maximum performance.
+If you need to debug, you should reconfigure the entire project with CMake by navigating to the `utopia/build-cmake` folder and calling

+    cmake -DCMAKE_BUILD_TYPE=Debug ..

+Afterwards, call

+    make <something>

+to rebuild executables.
+CMake handles the required compiler flags automatically.

+The build type (as most other CMake flags) persists until it is explicitly changed by the user.
+To build optimized executables again, reconfigure with

+    cmake -DCMAKE_BUILD_TYPE=Release ..

 ### Unit Tests
 **The unit testing is still incomplete!**